 You will note that he has written a short dedication line in long-hand which Capt.
 Hajny says he wishes to put in better form before it is released.
 I will try to work out something with him, and if you have any suggestions will be glad to have them.

-Carl and I are having luncheon with Miller McClintock, president of Mutual, on Wednesday, and at the request of WHK have invited some nine or ten men from our board, including Messrs.
+Carl and I are having luncheon with Miller McClintock, president of Mutual, on Wednesday, and at the request of WHK have invited some nine or ten men from our Board, including Messrs.
 Kulas, Ernst and Williams.
 McClintock wants to start the ball rolling in the direction of a commercial sponsor.

 Hoping you are having a pleasant time and that the news you have from Ann is all good, I am, with kindest regards from us both,